hexagoncircle/ryan-mulligan-dev/src/blog/css-property-new-style.md

 }
 ```

 The `@property` rule communicates to the browser that [`<angle>`](https://developer.mozilla.org/en-US/docs/Web/CSS/angle) is the allowed syntax for this custom property and its initial value is `0deg`.
 This enables the browser to smoothly transition from `0deg` to `360deg` and output a rotating gradient.
-I put together a simple gradient spin demo to focus on the handful of lines necessary to render this concept.

 ```scss
 @keyframes rotate-gradient {